zaineel/portself/README.md

 # portself
-My first portfolio will be deployed on the GitHub
+My first portfolio which will be deployed on the GitHub